Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Practice exam featuring sample ISTQB-style questions.

-- Creating a study roadmap and utilizing recommended resources.
+- Study roadmap and recommended resources.

 Module 15: Capstone: End-to-End AI-Enhanced Testing Workflow